-This sculpture work of a lion, figure 2.16 was done by NicoleW7.
-He used a non-traditional material; chocolate to model a magnificent work which he called 'Chocolate lion'.
-Impermanence in sculpture deals with works that are perishable and get destroyed or may not last forever.
-Stone is more permanent than paper and paper much durable than aluminum.
+This marvelous sculpture piece of a lion, figure 2.16 was done by NicoleW7.
+He used a non-traditional material; chocolate to model magnificent work which he call 'Chocolate lion'.

+Impermanency in sculpture deals with works that are perishable gets destroyed or may not last forever.
+Stone is more permanent than paper, paper work more durable than aluminum alloy to mention a few.
 Impermanence can result from eons, centuries, decade or years passing.
 Impermanency can also be anticipated or unexpectedly due to some natural factors.
 No clear cut definition may be given to permanence and impermanence as they are dependent upon functions and expectations of what is been defined.
-The Egyptian pyramids were purposed to last for 'a million year', but some parts have started wearing out gradually.
-In the same way, the moon suits after serving their intended purpose has started deteriorating though the museum curator expected that the suit provided visitors with material artifact for many more decades.
+The Egyptian pyramids were purpose to last for 'a million year", but some part have started wearing out gradually.
+The moon suits after serving their intended purpose has started deteriorating though the museum curator expected that the suit provided visitors with material artifact for many more decades.